 Ready for our day out, we drove down the side of Oslofjord and caught a ferry across to Oscarsborg.
 It’s situated on two small inlets and has a fortress, museum, cafe and walking trails.
 We spent a pleasant morning exploring the castle, strolling around the island and enjoying ice cream cones before taking the ferry back to our car.

 Driving a few miles further we reached Oslofjord’s narrowest point, with the pretty little village of Drobak waiting to be explored.
-A really lovely small town, it’s main square surrounded by old wooden houses, shops and a church.
+A really lovely small town, it’s main square is surrounded by old wooden houses, shops and a church.
 The Post Office is also home to Father Christmas and sells all things festive year round and is very popular even in June.